Project-YXKJ/SilverStarSCS.Docs/docs/function/seam_center_guide.rst

 Seam center guide
 =================

-**When to lift automatically**
+**How automatic mode works?**

-Automatic lifting seam center guide is associated with three situations: footlifter, bartack(start or end tack) or reverse, and stroke.
-Mode is seted by **A51**.
+Automatic lifting seam center guide is associated with three situations:

+a) footlifter
+b) bartack(start or end tack) or reverse
+c) and stroke.

+Mode is seted by `A 51`_:

 - 0 = Toggle seam center guide raise up/down via a manual button;
 - 1 = Raising of seam center guide when lifting the sewing foot;
 - 2 = Raising of seam center guide when sewing the bartack/reverse;
-- 3 = Raising of seam center guide when sewing the bartack/reverse and lifting the sewing foot;
+- 3 = Raising of seam center guide when sewing the bartack/reverse and
+      lifting the sewing foot;
 - 4 = Raising of seam center guide when high stroke;
 - 5 = Raising of seam center guide when lifting the sewing foot and high stroke;
-- 6 = Raising of seam center guide when sewing the bartack/reverse and high stroke；
+- 6 = Raising of seam center guide when sewing the bartack/reverse and high stroke;
 - 7 = Raising of seam center guide when lifting the sewing foot, sewing the bartack/reverse and high stroke.

 Parameter List